Quasi-geodesics in the Cannon-Thurston metric: Introduction

-\begin{theorem} Suppose that $\pa \colon S \to S$ is a pseudo-Anosov map and $(S_h, \Lambda)$ is a hyperbolic structure on $S$ together with a pair of invariant measured laminations.
-Let $\widetilde S_h \times \RR$ be the universal cover of the corresponding mapping torus with the Cannon-Thurston metric and let $\iota$ be the Cannon-Thurston map.
-Let $\nu$ be a $3$-manifold measure from \Cref{def:3-manifold}.
+\begin{proposition} Suppose that $\pa \colon S \to S$ is a pseudo-Anosov map and $(S_h, \Lambda)$ is a hyperbolic metric on $S$ together with a pair of invariant measured laminations.
+There are constants $K > 0$ and $c \ge 0$ such that for any non-exceptional geodesic $\gamma$ with unit speed parametrization, and any real numbers $s$ and $t$,